Source Han Serif

 Source Han Serif (also known as Noto Serif CJK) is a serif Song/Ming typeface created by Adobe and Google.

 Design

 Latin-script letters and numerals are from the Source Serif font.
 Changzhou SinoType Co., Ltd., Iwata Corporation and Sandoll Communications Inc. took part in the design and finished the work on Chinese (both Simplified and Traditional), Japanese and Korean glyphs.

 The kana characters were designed by Ryoko Nishizuka of Adobe Systems Incorporated.
 Frank Grießhammer designed the Latin, Greek, and Cyrillic glyphs.

 Ken Lunde from Adobe Systems Incorporated Specification worked on the glyph set, Unicode mappings and CJK glyph consolidation of the typeface.

 Frank Grießhammer of Adobe Systems Incorporated provided additional Source Serif glyphs.

 Design work for Source Han Serif began in late 2014, with 6 prereleases between 2015 and 2017.

+The font supports variant forms of Unicode, so the appropriate glyph can be used for each region.

 Font release

 The font family includes seven font weights: ExtraLight 100, Light 200, Regular 300, Medium 400, SemiBold 500, Bold 700, and Heavy 900.
 The font contains 65,535 glyphs (the maximum possible in a TrueType font).

 Other changes from Source Han Sans v1.004 include: